nwjs/node/doc/api/util.md

 prototype of `constructor` will be set to a new object created from `superConstructor`.

+This mainly adds some input validation on top of `Object.setPrototypeOf(constructor.prototype, superConstructor.prototype)`.
 As an additional convenience, `superConstructor` will be accessible through the `constructor.super_` property.